publiccodenet/about/activities/documentation/about-folder-structure.md

 About has a folder structure that serves as a basic skeleton for our information.

-* `activities`: All of our activities, processes and services such as codebase stewardship and budgeting.
+* `activities`: All of our activities and processes such as codebase stewardship and budgeting.
   * Inside of activities there is one folder per activity with its own index, resources and guides
 * `contributor-guides`: Explains how each user type can contribute.
 For example designers, developers or policy people.
 * `glossary`: The controlled terms we have a shared definition for.